mcgonago/teamgrit/_posts/2021-02-02-Thrill-on-Libberry-hill.md

 ---
-title: Thrill on Libbery Hill
+title: Thrill on Libberry Hill
 nav: true
 ---

-I found my thrill, on Libbery Hill.
+I found my thrill, on Libberry Hill.

 **Yes**, starting to lose my marbles a bit, but all is good.
 If the life of a blogger was easy, everyone would be doing it...